Keyword research is the first thing on my blogging checklist. The reason is I want my content to be ranked for the right keywords.

 It’s a search-by-domain option that is used to analyze your competitor’s website.

 Cool, isn’t it?
 Take a look at the picture below for more information.

 Look at the keywords your competitors are using, along with their keyword volume, keyword difficulty, and CPC.

 In my view, it’s the best tool for analyzing a competitor’s website.

 Both Google Keyword Planner and Kwfinder show the SEO difficulty.

 Google Keyword Planner

-In the first screenshot, there is a column which shows the competition.
+In the first screenshot, there is a column that shows the competition.
 That is the SEO difficulty.
-The keyword planner shows the generic difficulty level as low, medium and high.
+The keyword planner shows the generic difficulty level as low, medium, and high.

 The SEO difficulty is one of the best features I like about KWfinder.
 Unlike keyword planner, it calculates the difficulty using an algorithm and shows it in numbers (0 – 100).
 As the number increases the difficulty increases.